alainamstutz/CRTs_analyses_sample-size_simulations/README.md

-# Analyses of cluster RCTs including stepped wedge cluster RCTs
+# Cluster RCTs: Statistical analyses, sample size calculations and simulations, including various designs, especially stepped wedge and baseline period

-This is an (incomplete) excerpt from an Inserm France workshop, prepared and taught by the wonderful team in Tours and Bordeaux (Bruno Giraudeau, Laurent Billot, Agnès Caille and several of their PhD students).
+This is based on material from an Inserm workshop, prepared and taught by the wonderful team in Tours and Bordeaux (Bruno Giraudeau, Laurent Billot, Agnès Caille and several of their PhD students).
 Contributions by Drifa Belhadi.